-Amelia Bargh is 20 years old and is studying Politics, Philosophy and Economics at The University of York.
+Amelia Bargh is 20 years old and studies Politics, Philosophy and Economics at The University of York.
 She’s just finished a one-month startup internship in Bali as part of Start Me Up’s Startup Internship Program.

 I started the Start Me Up internship program because I felt like I was on a bit of a conveyor belt.
 I was headed toward the corporate world but I wanted to explore other options.